Machine Learning Model Optimization for Intelligent Edge

 To cope with this challenge, “core” or “central” cloud alone cannot deliver services at the scale and expected in this era.
 Rather, support on the edge is going to be needed (in form of a separate cloud instance) to satisfy response time demands and to deliver superior user experience.

-In this post, I elaborate the need of an edge focusing mainly on the AI/ML strategy with edge playing a central role.
+In this post, I elaborate the need of an edge focusing mainly on the AI/ML design strategy with edge playing a central role.
 So let’s get on to it.

 AI/ML — Not just a Fancy Technology